NorBrock Stadium

 NorBrock Stadium is a professional-sized baseball field located at the McArthur Island Park in Kamloops, British Columbia, in Canada.
 It was built as a 1967 Canada Centennial project and seats approximately 1,500 spectators.

 It hosts the annual Kamloops International Ball Tournament, which involves both Canadian and American teams, every July.

-In 2021, the Kamloops Northpaws will play collegiate summer baseball at Norbrock Stadium in the West Coast League.
+The Kamloops NorthPaws have played collegiate summer baseball at Norbrock Stadium in the West Coast League since 2022, their first season having been delayed a year due to COVID-19 restrictions.